MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/gdpr-delete.md

 ### Extracted knowledge

-Extracted knowledge, including topic suggestions, is deleted when the bot is deleted.
+Extracted knowledge is deleted when the bot is deleted.

 ### Metrics